LukasK13/ESBO-ETC/docs/source/configuration/sensor.rst

 lambda_line
 ^^^^^^^^^^^
-The wavelength of the observed line.
+The wavelength or frequency of the observed line.

 .. code-block:: xml